Transfer Admissions Requirements

 A cumulative GPA of at least 2.0 on a 4.0 scale from all post-secondary institutions attended is required.
 If you've attended more than one school, we'll calculate a combined cumulative GPA.

-If you apply to IUP before completing your first semester at another institution, your admission decision may be based on high school information, pending receipt of your final college transcript at the completion of the semester.
+If you apply to IUP before completing your first semester at another institution, a provisional admission decision may be based on high school information.

 Language